wistia/wistia-open-docs/_posts/turnstile.md

   Turnstile makes it easy to add email capture to any video.
 Build a better email list with Wistia Turnstile.
 post_intro:
-  <p>Turnstile is a great way to identify high-quality leads using video.
+  <p>Turnstile is a great way to identify high-quality leads with video.
 Connect
-  your account to your favorite email provider, then add an email capture gate to any point in your video.</p><p>Setting up Turnstile is a breeze, we'll show you how!</p><p>If you use an email provider or marketing automation system that rocks but isn't on our current Turnstile list, submit them using <a href="https://docs.google.com/a/wistia.com/forms/d/1x2Z2KUdxXKhPYpfzfQJLVq7upAnhryBWZt2Y4IUPiTs/viewform" target="_blank">this form</a>.</p>
+  your account to your favorite email provider, then add an email capture gate to any point.</p><p>Setting up Turnstile is a breeze, we'll show you how!</p><p>If you use an email provider or marketing automation system that rocks but isn't on our current Turnstile list, submit them using <a href="https://docs.google.com/a/wistia.com/forms/d/1x2Z2KUdxXKhPYpfzfQJLVq7upAnhryBWZt2Y4IUPiTs/viewform" target="_blank">this form</a>.</p>